 (Figure 2: Examples of training and testing phases)

 Data to be collected: We will measure how the different language structures affect learning by comparing behavioral performance outcomes during testing from each language condition.
 Performance will be measured in terms of accuracy and reaction time.
 We also collect eye tracking data to investigate if the different structural regularity in the languages leads to differential attentional patterns during learning.
+Finally, we will collect 3rd person video footage of the trials, to provide trial record and in case of eye tracker camera failure.

 Data analysis methods: We will compare how participants’ accuracy varies between the two experimental conditions and with participants’ prior knowledge.
 Eye-movement data will be analyzed using time-series analysis methods.